covertnine/c9-starter/readme.txt

 == Changelog ==

 = 2.4.7 =
 Update for WordPress 5.7 compatibility and slight updates for list styles.
+Button block formatting updates for 5.7.

 = 2.4.6 =
 Updated image thumbnails sizes to fit better in C9 Post Grid blocks.
 Fixed some font styles for WooCommerce checkout.